poojasha-tech/poojasha-tech/README.md

-Backend engineer based in Hannover, Germany.
+Backend engineer based in Berlin, Germany.
 Two years building production Node.js services in India — including the Amar Ujala news app serving millions of users, and state-wide government platforms at Neovant.
 Now looking for backend roles in Germany.